 How will mobile health apps help healthcare providers?

-While mobile technology helps consumers better manage their own wellness, healthcare providers also stand to gain from innovation in health apps and platforms.
+While mobile technology helps consumers better manage their own wellness, healthcare providers also stand to gain from innovation in healthcare app development.
 By transitioning to digital and cloud technologies, clinicians and healthcare providers can better communicate with their patients and collaborate with their colleagues all within one ecosystem.
-By seamlessly interconnecting hundreds of sites, devices, and data sources, digital healthcare ecosystems enable healthcare providers to streamline their workflows — and gain access to electronic health record (EHR) data, which is crucial for improving patient care and engaging with patients longer term.
+By seamlessly interconnecting hundreds of sites, devices, and data sources, digital healthcare ecosystems enable healthcare providers to streamline their workflows — and gain access to electronic health record (EHR) data, which is crucial for improving patient care and engaging with patients long-term.